7owh/GradleMCP/README.md

 Step 3: Open 'SETUP PROJECT.bat' and follow the instructions in the command prompt

+ps.: You can change the client name later by opening 'ChangeName.bat'

 - ### Linux Users / Mac Users

 Step 3: Edit 'build.gradle': give your client a name and an id.

+ps.: You can change the client name later by just modifying the file again.

 Step 4: Open the folder in terminal and type 'chmod +x BuildProject.sh' and hit enter